rokanas/Data-Structures-and-Algorithms-Labs/README.md

 Construct an instance and use it to sort the suffix array.
 Use `counting` as the comparator; it wraps the suffix comparator of the `Text` instance using a comparison counter.

+You can experiment with using different sorting algorithms.
+(In fact, there are a few questions in **answers.txt** about that.)

-## Testing and benchmarking
+### Testing and benchmarking

 `BuildSuffixArray` is a simple wrapper program to build a search index for a given text file and write it to disk.
-It will print an error if your sorting algorithm for some reason does not sort the suffix array correctly.
+It will report an error if your sorting algorithm for some reason does not sort the suffix array correctly.
+It also prints some useful statistics, most importantly the time it took to sort the suffix array.

+### Questions to answer

+See **answers.txt**, "Parts 2 and 4".
+Answer only the part of the questions that deal with insertion sort and quicksort.
+You will implement Multi-key quicksort in Part 4.

-# Part 3: Searching using the suffix array
+## Part 3: Searching using the suffix array

 Here, you will implement the method
 ```java